 - Droplet isolation

-- Reverse isolation
+- Airborne isolation

 Hand washing is the most effective means to prevent the spread of infection.
 Washing hands before and after any patient contact, prior to performing any procedure, before and after eating, and after using the restroom is essential.
 The use of alcohol hand gel (when hands are not soiled) is also an effective method.
-Additionally anyone providing patient care should not wear artificial nails or maintain fingernails longer than ¼ inch in length.
-If your patient is positive for Clostridium difficile (C. diff), soap and water must be used, as alcohol gels are ineffective against C diff.
+Additionally, anyone providing patient care should not wear artificial nails or maintain natural fingernails longer than ¼ inch in length.
+If your patient is positive for clostridium difficile (C. diff), soap and water must be used, as alcohol gels are ineffective against C diff.

 Needleless devices and systems to promote caregiver and patient safety are utilized whenever possible.
 Sharps containers are located in each patient room, in nursing areas, and on medication carts for easy disposal of all sharps.
 Recapping of any needle is prohibited.
 Any needle stick injury must be reported to the instructor or unit supervisor immediately and recorded in Quantros.